123Jon4/Online-Checker/README.md

 *Please dont use it all day long, cause I dont know how many traffic the image hoster can manage, although the image is just 1x1 pixels.*

 **If you are the hoster and have problems with my software just write me.
-I then will immediately remove it.**
+I will immediately remove it then.**